On the energy landscape of symmetric quantum signal processing

-The value of $\alpha\in \CC$ depends on $\{r_i\}$. \end{theorem} Here $\{r_i\}_{i=1}^{2d}$ are roots of the \emph{Laurent polynomial} $\mf{F}(z)$, which has $4d$ roots in total.
+and $\alpha\in \CC$ satisfies $\mf{F}(z)=\alpha e(z)e(z^{-1})$. \end{theorem} Note that the set $\{r_i\}_{i=1}^{2d}$ does not include all roots of the \emph{Laurent polynomial} $\mf{F}(z)$, which has $4d$ roots in total.
 By properly choosing the roots (see a more detailed description in \cref{re:construct_method}), we can construct all the admissible pairs.
-In particular, \cref{thm:admissible_pair} shows that the number of global minima is finite, but grows combinatorially with respect to $d$.
-The finiteness of the number of global minima is also a direct consequence of the compactness of the domain $D_d$.
+The number of global minima is finite, which is a consequence of the compactness of the domain $D_d$. \cref{thm:admissible_pair} shows that the number of global minima can grow combinatorially with respect to $d$.

 Unfortunately, the procedure described above for finding phase factors is numerically unstable.
 It requires extended precision arithmetic operations and is therefore very expensive when $d$ is large (see detailed discussions in \cref{sec:related}).
 This is noticeably different from solving the optimization problem in \cref{eqn:optprob-intro}, which is numerically stable and can be readily performed using standard double precision arithmetic operations.